 If you are interested in Buddhism or Tibetan Buddhism to be specific, you have heard of Tibet for sure.
 It is a mythical and isolated land in the central Asian Mountain ranges, most important the Himalayas.
-When people think of Tibet the First thing that comes to mind is the Dalai Lama and then the monks, meditation, prayer wheels and prayer flags and more!
+When people think of Tibet First thing that comes to mind is the Dalai Lama and then the monks, meditation, prayer wheels, the Shangri La and prayer flags and more!
 Many people want to go to Tibet and explore it but it is easier said than done.
 The Chinese Government has very strict rules and regulations to enter Tibet, the wait for the visa can be very long and then you might be denied a visa for no reasons!
 Click here for more details on Tibet visa and Tibet Travel Permit!
-Travelling and exploring Tibet can be a tricky case but we have some very interesting facts about Tibet that you will be more than surprised to know-
+Traveling and exploring Tibet can be a tricky case but we have some very interesting facts about Tibet that you will be more than surprised to know-

-- Tibet is a Massive Plateau!-Tibet is massive, it is almost 1/5 of the total size of China and it is much bigger than a many countries you have ever been to.
+- Tibet is a Massive Plateau!-Tibet is massive, it is almost 1/5 of the total size of China and it is much bigger than many countries you have ever been to.
 Even though it is very massive, most of its area comprises of high altitude mountains and the settlements are very sparse here.

 40% less oxygen than the place you live!- Since it is a high-altitude area, the level of oxygen is less than the sea level.
 So if you are someone living in low altitude regions by the sea, then it can be quite an experience for your lungs!
 But don’t worry too much as the human body has a pretty good response system and your heart rate and breathing patterns will modify themselves to increase your blood’s oxygen-carrying capacity.
-This will take few days before you get acclimatized so allocating plenty of time before you start off into very high altitude area of Tibet is a must.
+This will take a few days before you get acclimatized so allocating plenty of time before you start off into very high altitude area of Tibet is a must.
 Please make sure you go through our information on high altitude sickness and its remedies.

 - The Chinese connection!
 Even though Tibet shares a very bloody history with the Chinese and things are confusing about the existence of Tibet as an independent nation in the past and in the present, it is very clear that Tibetans have a unique culture and language resembling nothing to the Chinese.
 After the Chinese occupation of Tibet in 1949, these mountain people are being heavily oppressed by the Chinese government.
-As a result many Tibetans attempt to flee over the Himalayas every year and travel into neighboring countries India and Nepal.
+As a result, many Tibetans attempt to flee over the Himalayas every year and travel to neighboring countries India and Nepal.
 Nepal receives an average of 1200 Tibetan refugees every year.
 The Chinese government has declared it illegal to carry a photograph of the Dalai Lama or a Tibetan flag, or even to utter the words “Bo rangzen” (“Free Tibet”), yet many still do, and arrest, imprisonment, re-education, and torture are rife.
-Some have been found setting fire in public places of religious importance such as Stupas and monasteries as a form of protest.
+Some have been found setting a fire in public places of religious importance such as Stupas and monasteries as a form of protest.